nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ## FAQ

+**Q**: What would happen if I used JABPro for the first time without the sample data?
+Would the app break?
+**A**: Not necessarily, we've tested out the JABPro launch without any sample data and basic functionalities are working fine.
+However, we do not recommend this because there could be unexpected behaviours that we might have not accounted for.
+It is always advisable to follow the [quickstart instructions](#quick-start) and launch JABPro with the sample data!

 **Q**: How do I transfer my data to another Computer?<br>
 **A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous JABPro home folder.

 **Q**: What's the difference between *tip* and *note*?<br>
-**A**: *Tip* is something useful to know and can be done beforehand, while *note* is something you have to be concious about and take into account.
+**A**: *Tip* is something useful to know and can be done beforehand, while *note* is something you have to be conscious about and take into account.

 --------------------------------------------------------------------------------------------------------------------